Manifesting these experiences in ChiangMai-THAILAND.

 “Don’t push.
 Don’t resist.
 Keep practicing.
 Truth will reveal itself.”

 Progress takes time.
-Stay with it, gently and consistently.
+Stay with it, gently and consistently, insight will naturally arise.

 Daily Practice Tips